-Diploma Program Contact Hours: 216 Semester Credits: 8 Instructional Weeks - Full Time: 16 Average Time to Complete - Full Time: 5 Months
+Diploma Program Contact Hours: 216 Semester Credits: 8

 Sterile processing technicians are medical equipment preparers who are responsible for preventing the spread of disease by sterilizing and preparing medical equipment.
 These technicians may work in a variety of healthcare settings such as hospitals and surgery centers and go by many other job titles, such as central services technician, certified registered central service technician (CRCST), central sterile supply technician (CSST), or sterile preparation technician.